 5. Kiek in de Kök and Bastion Passages

-Literally, dive deep into the history of Tallinn in the Kiek in de Kök defense tower and its underground passages.
+Get acquainted with Tallinn's war history in the Kiek in de Kök defense tower and literally dive deep into the past of Tallinn in Bastion's underground passages.
 Besides its rich history, the 13th century Kiek in de Kök offers fantastic scenery over the Old Town.
-The Bastion Passages, dating back to 1600s - 1700s, introduces its visitors to the massive underground defense network of Tallinn.
+The Bastion Passages, dating back to 1600s - 1700s, introduces its visitors to the intriguing underground defense network of Tallinn.

 Website: Kiek in de Kök